edkelly303/elm-any-type-forms/README.md

 ## What's nasty about it?

 * The default controls don't look very nice (this is fixable, just needs some CSS).
-* The types of the forms it generates are a bit unintuitive (see "How do I turn a control into a form and wire it into my Elm app?").
+* The types of the forms it generates are complex and weird-looking.
-* The type signatures of some of the functions in the `Control` module are... interesting.
+* The type signatures of some of the functions in the `Control` module are quite terrifying.
-* The implementation is pretty difficult to understand.
+* The implementation is very complex, undocumented, and difficult to understand.

+# Getting started

 ## How do I build up some controls?